FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Neitsche, Nietzsche, Nietsche, Nitsche, Nitche and many more.

 This web page shows only a small excerpt of our Nitche research.
-Another 173 words (12 lines of text) covering the years 1634, 1851, and 1877 are included under the topic Early Nitche History in all our PDF Extended History products.
+Another 173 words (12 lines of text) covering the years 1634, 1851, and 1877 are included under the topic Early Nitche History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Nitche Notables in all our PDF Extended History products.
+More information is included under the topic Early Nitche Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Anna M. Nitsche, who came to New York, NY in 1749; Christian Nitsche, who arrived in America in 1804; Christ Nitscher, who arrived in Philadelphia in 1804.